-For their family, eating anything and everything outside of the ‘norm’, was the norm.
-I came from a pretty conservative household on the culinary front, and Annie opened up a whole world of tastes and possibilities for me.
+For their family, eating anything and everything outside of the North American ‘norm’, was the norm.
+I came from a pretty blah household on the culinary front, and Annie opened up a whole world of tastes and possibilities for me.
 And as Annie was the first woman I met that truly loved cooking, meals at their house always left me full of wonder and wild inspiration.
 She also enjoyed taking us for dinner, and some of the more memorable meals out were at Ethiopian, Indian, Korean, and Macedonian restaurants – cuisines I’d never even heard of, places I’d never dreamed of.
 When I was about 13, Annie took her daughter and I out for my first sushi and I was not immediately hooked… so many different flavours, textures, and aromas that I just couldn’t wrap my head / tastebuds around.

 I am not sure what kept me going back to sushi, but there was this inexplicable pull towards it, even though I was puzzled by it and still thought it was too “out there” for me.
 I think it was my third or forth try, years later in fact, that something just clicked.
 Suddenly, I loved it.
 I tasted all the flavours separately, but understood their perfect synergy.
 The delightful balance of textures made sense.
 I could finally appreciate the inherent beauty of their design and delicate aesthetic.
 It was the ‘ah-ha’ moment in that relationship for sure.

-And now I am not only a sushi convert, but also a sushi maker.
-Yes, it’s true that training to become a sushi master can take decades of dedication, practice, and consciousness and as I keep practicing, I’ll have to settle with knowing the basics and munching on my humble, imperfect rolls.
+Now I am not only a sushi lover, but also love to connect to the practice of making sushi.
+Training to become a sushi master can take decades of dedication, practice, and consciousness and as I keep practicing, I’ll have to settle with knowing the basics and munching on my humble, imperfect rolls.

-Making sushi may seem like an intimidating undertaking, but trust me, it’s pretty simple, and very gratifying.
+Making sushi may seem like an intimidating undertaking, but the basics can be simple, and very gratifying.
 The first roll or two may fall apart on you, but try again and you’ll eventually get the hang of it.
 Luckily, all your mistakes will still be delicious!

 All in the Details

 Anyone who has enjoyed a good sushi meal will tell you that it’s not just about the rolls themselves, but also the accompanying details.
 Sushi is traditionally served with three other condiments: soy sauce, pickled ginger, and wasabi.
 I love to make my own so I can control the ingredients and flavours.
 Sometimes these mass-produced accompaniments can have ingredients that I choose to avoid and when I’m focused on a quality end result it’s worth the extra effort if you have the time!

 Pickled ginger that accompanies sushi is called gari, and is meant to be a palette cleanser between rolls.
 The pink colour is occurs when young ginger is placed in an acidic liquid (vinegar).
 Unfortunately, most commercially produced ginger is artificially dyed and contains refined sweeteners.